bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 3. What is closure?
 Can you code out a quick example of a closure?

 A closure is an inner-function that has access to variables defined outside of its function scope.
-A closure has access to variable in its inner scope (variables defined within it's own curly brackets), access to variables defined on the outer-calling function and the programs global scope variables.
+A closure has access to variables defined in its inner scope (variables defined within its own curly brackets), access to variables defined on the outer-calling function and the programs global scope variables.

 let count = 0;